MickeyMullin/mickeymullin.com/src/render/posts/ghostwolf-01-twitch.html.md

 [//]: # (Celebrated)

-The shot glasses pounded the table, and Ran said very seriously, “Take heed, my maties, for thar be mischief afoot.”
+<a name="celebrated"></a>The shot glasses pounded the table, and Ran said very seriously, “Take heed, my maties, for thar be mischief afoot.”
 She had leaned in and placed one hand to the side of her mouth to lend the sentence an air of conspiracy, but the music, laughter, and raised voices gave the background a noise soup that forced Ran to use a conspiratorial yell to be heard by the other three at the table.

 “If you’re going to try to talk like a pirate, that should be, ‘_me_ maties,’ Ran.”
 Emily lounged back into her chair, a form-fitting pristine white mohair sweater accentuating her generous bosom.
 The white of the sweater created a deliberate contrast with her poker straight nearly-black hair.
 Her bangs were cut to artfully brush the tips of her eyelashes, and the entire effect made her already remarkable eyes into blue-white stars emerging from the nightfall of her hair.
 Her lips had the full, plump quality that other women pay to gain, and even wearing a self-satisfied smirk, they invited a languid, sensual kiss, particularly when sporting bright red lipstick.
 Every inch of her 5’4” form was composed of curves and the hints of motion that invited losing one’s mind to the body’s passions.